-Given the subsurface profile encountered in our testing and the topography of the block it is possible that the ground water may influence the proposed excavation.
+Given the likely permeability of the subsurface profile encountered in our testing and the topography of the block it is possible that the fluctuating water table, as a result of rainfall, may influence the proposed excavation.
 Additional groundwater testing may be required to confirm these assumptions.